kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

   3. To confirm that everything works as expected, go to Portainer, run a container for each image, and check the "Stack Details".
 You should validate the right version is picked up, and the container is "runnable".
 Please see the following screenshot:\
    ![Portainer Stack Details](https://raw.githubusercontent.com/camunda/camunda-bpm-dev-docs/master/howtos/img/manually-build-docker-qa-images-portainer-stack-details.png)
      * The step requires a VPN connection.
 Find all the details here: https://confluence.camunda.com/display/ADMIN/VPN
+     * The how-to for running the containers can be found [here](https://github.com/camunda/camunda-bpm-dev-docs/blob/master/howtos/was-wls-autosetup.md)
 * Provide a test plan sheet as a copy from [the template](https://docs.google.com/spreadsheets/d/1K9xRFix6NFjnFJDVailOYPTkzJyQCA9yIrFcyFtC3KE/edit#gid=1656336280), make sure to prepare the server/database combinations to be tested before next step (Conduct Testing).
 Assign combinations of application servers and databases to devs.
 Make sure the major servers and database are tested once.
 It is not necessary to test multiple combinations of those.
 For an alpha, the coverage of JDKs, browsers and operating systems is not so important, so this choice can be left to the devs conducting the test.